 I’m also working on a garden fresh newsletter to be sent out in the next day or so, so be sure you subscribe by email if you want to get that!
 Click here to subscribe.

-I know I normally go into a long winded story or chat a little bit more, but look at that skillet up there?
+I know I normally go into a long winded story or chat a little bit more, but look at that Garden skillet Supper up there.
 I’m HUNGRY so lets eat! 🙂

 You’ll need: tomatoes, squash, bell pepper, onion, lean ground beef, dried parsley (or fresh) and some kosher salt.